sfreagin/follow_the_money/SEC_API/README.md

 Notes to self:

+* Find the source code which scrapes the *Summary Compensation Table* and see if it can be extended to the other pay tables
+    * Grants of Plan-Based Awards
+    * Options Exercised and Stock Vested
+    * Outstanding Awards

 * Navigate the 10-K (and 10-Q, etc.) dictionaries to pull the relevant financial information into DataFrames
   * For example, figure out the appropriate dictionary keys for isolating and labeling the values for "Revenue" and "Outstanding Shares" and "Current Assets" and so on